RodrigoScola/vscode-text-objects/README.md

 -    finish the languages support - DONE
 -    see if it works on tsx and jsx all the things (mainly conditionals) - DONE
 -    add the on language events - DONE
+-    see if the todos are valid still - DONE

+revision of nodes

+-    outer array - done

 -    revise all selectors (remember to put the inner conditonal in the conditional)
--    see if the todos are valid still

 ### Misc